Research Makes a Case for Testosterone Replacement Therapy (TRT)

 The studies continue to demonstrate that there is a need for testosterone replacement therapy in aging men with low or even low to medium testosterone levels.

-This need is particularly the case when it comes to that dreaded condition called obesity.
-Low-T is linked with obesity, especially the damaging visceral obesity (belly fat).
+This need is mainly the case when it comes to that dreaded condition called obesity.
+Low-T is linked with obesity, especially damaging visceral obesity (belly fat).

 If all of those problems weren’t bad enough, consider this: an expanding layer of lard around the midsection can trigger fat accumulation in many crucial organs, especially the liver, which is something that no one needs.

 Medical professionals agree that all types of obesity are not the same.

 No kind of obesity is healthy, but visceral obesity is undoubtedly the worst of the worst.

 This is Where Testosterone Replacement Therapy is Worth its Weight in Gold